April 21, 2025

 3. Implement access controls and audit trails

-Protecting sensitive financial information is a must, but you also need to make sure the right people can access the documents they need to do their jobs.
-The principle of least privilege is a good rule of thumb here—only give users access to what's absolutely necessary for their role.
-This helps reduce the risk of fraud, unauthorized changes, or data leaks.
+The principle of least privilege works well here—only give users access to what's necessary for their role.
+This reduces the risk of fraud, unauthorized changes, or data leaks.

 Set up tiered access levels based on what different users need to see.
 For example: